robertwachen/fritterbackend/README.md

 - `name` _{string}_ - The club's name
 - `privacy` _{enum}_ - The club's privacy settings: secret, private, or public
 - `members` _{array}_ - All club members that have been approved
-- `membershipRules` _{string}_ - Any information about the club or its rules
+- `clubRules` _{string}_ - Any information about the club or its rules
 - `pendingMembers` _{array}_ - All club members that have not been approved (for secret/private clubs)

 **Returns**

 - A success message
-- An object with the club's privacy, members list, pending members list, and membershipRules
+- An object with the club's privacy, members list, pending members list, and clubRules

 **Throws**